SoftwareAG/c8y-docs/content/protocol-integration/sigfox-bundle/register-device-sigfox.md

 - **ID:** Unique device ID.
 The value must be a hexadecimal number.
 - **PAC:** Porting authorization code for your device.
 The value must be a hexadecimal number.
-- **Connection**: It will list all the configured Sigfox connections in the tenant.
-The following contract option is populated based on selected Sigfox connection.
+- **Connection**: Lists all configured Sigfox connections in the tenant.
+The following contract option is populated based on the selected Sigfox connection.
-- **Contract:** Select your desired contract (all the contracts are listed including active and expired).
+- **Contract:** Select your desired contract (all contracts are listed including active and expired).
 - **Device protocol:** Select your desired device protocol from the drop-down list.
 - **Product certificate key:** This key can be located in *https://partners.sigfox.com/*.
 Navigate to your device and copy the certificate key.
 If the checkbox is not selected and no product certificate key is specified, the device will be considered a prototype.